kobbled/robodk-gui/README.rst

 .. code-block:: python

-    from parsejson2gui import *
+    from robodkgui.parsejson import *
-    from creategui import *
+    from robodkgui.create import *

 First the JSON file must be parsed into the proper data format.
 This is done with the :mod:`parsejson2gui` module, and can be constructed